dtuchsch/embedded-comstack/README.md

 set(CMAKE_CXX_FLAGS "-std=c++14 ${CMAKE_CXX_FLAGS}")
 ```

-This compiler switch is mandatory, otherwise on compile-time it will throw hundreds of compiler errors, only because you forgot to turn on the C++14 standard.
+This compiler switch is mandatory, otherwise on compile-time it will throw of compiler errors, only because you forgot to turn on C++14.

 Program your application and add the cpp file as the executable to your `CMakeLists.txt`: